NationalGenomicsCenter/EasternIndigoSnake/README.md

 **Field_study.R** - Script used to restructure data.
 Required for Positives.R.

+**"Field_weather.csv** - Weather data from FAWN tower and taken by field technicians.
+Required for Positives.R.

+**camera_positives.csv** - eDNA samples confirmed positive by cameras.
+Required for Positives.R.

+**Positive Sample Details_TOS.csv** - Details about location samples were taken at (burrows, fences, or ground).

 **Positives.R** - Analysis of all known-positives, includes code for Figure 2 and Figure 3.
 Enclosure_study.R and Field_study.R are required for this script.

 **EIS Survey Cost Estimates.xlsx** - Dataset with overview of all cost estimates, used for analysis in occupancy.R.